Mental health professionals: Many factors in school violence, a modern 'American' cultural problem

-JOHNSTOWN, Pa. – Depression, anger and blame are often the root of school attacks, psychotherapist Dan Ayers said, reflecting an alleged shooting plot involving Westmont Hilltop Junior-Senior High School.
+JOHNSTOWN, Pa. – Depression, anger and blame are often at the root of attacks on schools, psychotherapist Dan Ayers said, reflecting an alleged shooting plot involving Westmont Hilltop Junior-Senior High School.

 “There’s many different things that contribute to a situation that ends in tragedy,” Ayers said.

-A possibly lethal event at Westmont Hilltop was prevented when authorities intervened in what they called a school shooting plot being planned by Logan J. Pringle, 17, of Conemaugh Township, Somerset County, and Preston R. Hinebaugh, 16, of Upper Yoder Township.
+Police say an attack at Westmont Hilltop was prevented when authorities intervened in an alleged school shooting plot by Logan J. Pringle, 17, of Conemaugh Township, Somerset County, and Preston R. Hinebaugh, 16, of Upper Yoder Township.

-Several firearms were recovered from Hinebaugh's residence by police.
-Pringle had been expelled from Westmont Hilltop in 2018 and had made threats against the school.
+Several firearms allegedly were recovered from Hinebaugh’s residence by police.
+Pringle had been expelled from Westmont Hilltop in 2018 and had made threats against the school, according to police.

 However, he added that “certainly not everyone with mental illness is going to perpetrate a school shooting.”
 That’s rarely the case, he said.

-That – coupled with being bullied or socially rejected – can then lead to blame and in this cocktail of emotions and stressors, some may lash out.

-"Human beings do have a tendency to think about violence or violent acts," Behavioral Health Services clinical psychologist and Director of Services Joshua Watt said.
-"However, the vast majority do not act upon them."
+“Human beings do have a tendency to think about violence or violent acts,” said Joshua Watt, Behavioral Health Services clinical psychologist and director of services.
+“However, the vast majority do not act upon them.”

 “A very small percent of humans actually follow through with their plans and commit mass harm on those around them,” Watt said.